© 2020 I Love To Teach 101

 Just like Michael, every teacher wants to spend their time wisely in the classroom.
 From lesson plans to discussions and grading, teachers are always in pursuit of any new teaching strategy that will result in the most effective way to not only teach students, but to inspire them, captivate them, and educate them.

-Today, more and more teachers find themselves overwhelmed, relying on old habits or ways of thinking in order to get through the required curriculum.
-Unfortunately, this lack of creativity in the classroom is having negative effects on students.
+Today, more and more teachers find themselves overwhelmed, relying on old habits or ways of thinking to get through the required curriculum.
+Unfortunately, this lack of creativity in the classroom is having adverse effects on students.
 And, with nearly 25% of the world’s population in schools, the repercussions of this epidemic are felt by everyone.

-According to Dr. Pravin Bhatia, a best-selling author and the co-founder of Creative Education, a simple new teaching strategy can be used in the classroom in order to teach and foster creativity in students of all ages.
+According to Dr Pravin Bhatia, a best-selling author and the co-founder of Creative Education, a simple new teaching strategy can be taught in the classroom to teach and foster creativity in students of all ages.

-Have groups present to class.
-Because students are responsible for their presentation, they are much more engaged when listening to other groups, which means the information they are receiving will be more thoroughly absorbed.
+Have groups present to the class.
+Since students are responsible for their presentation, they are much more engaged when listening to other groups, which means the information they are receiving will be more thoroughly absorbed.

 This type of creative learning strategy uses the main ideas of some of the world’s greatest thinkers, like Socrates, Aristotle, Bernard Shaw and Bertrand Russell.
 By employing this new teaching strategy, you are encouraging discussion while teaching your students how to pursue knowledge freely.

 Education should create intelligence, but the information we as teachers give students is not intelligence in and of itself.
-Information is not intelligence; intelligence is knowing how to choose what information you need and how to apply it.
+Information is not intelligence; intelligence knows how to choose what information you need and how to apply it.

 Critical thinking is the core of intellectual activity.
 Students need to learn to use any information to problem solve and develop an argument or use evidence to support their case.
 Empowering students to produce well thought out conclusions.